 Why You Need To Prevent Your Phone From Secretly Downloading Junk Apps

-You may be wondering what the fuss about junk software on android is all about.
-Well, all I can say is that junk files do no phone good. they decrease the user experience and can serve as vulnerabilities on your phone.
-Highlighted below are some of the dangers poses by junk/unsolicited files on android devices.
+You may be wondering what the fuss about junk Android software is about.
+I can only say that junk files do no phone good.
+They decrease the user experience and can serve as vulnerabilities on your phone.
+Below are some of the dangers posed by junk/unsolicited files on Android devices.

-- These files can be used by hackers or as a pathway to identity theft.
+- Hackers can use these files as a pathway to identity theft.

-- These apps are totally useless to the owner of the phone
+- These apps are useless to the owner of the phone

 - Junk apps can drastically reduce your phone’s available storage space.